Aircloak/aircloak/cloak/docs/anonymization.md

 Backends will execute a join branch only when needed.
 This can be used to detect when a condition matches a row or not by measuring the execution time of a query which joins a subquery with filters with another long running subquery.
-We detect and mark such vulnerable subqueries here and we make sure, when offloading them to the backend, that they always return at least one row that doesn't match anything else.
+We detect and mark such vulnerable subqueries and we make sure, when offloading them to the backend, that they always return at least one invalid row that doesn't match anything else.
+We can't use `NULL` values for the fake row, as the optimizer can detect it won't match the filtering conditions and it will drop it prematurely, so we generate values with a high chance of not matching any of the key columns that are required by joins in restricted queries.